ISAITB/docs-itb-ta/source/validateTestSetup/index.rst

 insight into the experience they have from using the Test Bed.

 In order to test your overall setup, you are provided with a special organisation named **Admin Organisation**.
-You can use this organisation as any other organisation used within the test bed to engage in testing activities.
+You can use this organisation as any other organisation used within the Test Bed to engage in testing activities.
 Through this organisation you can:

 * **Manage its systems**, as the organisation's components for which testing is made (see :ref:`manage_organisation__systems`).